Appsilon/shiny.worker/README.md

 # resultPromise will be a reactive value with value returned by my_heavy_calculations
 resultPromise <- worker$run_job("job1", my_heavy_calculations, args_reactive = reactive_arguments)

+resultPromise()$result # contains the result of the calculations resultPromise()$resolved # contains flag that informs whether the job has finished or not
 ```

 See more examples in the `examples/` folder.